Menu

 Call for Expressions of Interest for the Editorial Board of Brain Impairment

-The Editorial Board is the backbone of the journal, and Editorial Board members fulfill a range of important roles in addition to peer-reviewing manuscripts.
+The Editorial Board is the backbone of the journal, and Editorial Board members fullfill a range of important roles in addition to peer-reviewing manuscripts.
 These include promoting the journal to colleagues, developing ideas for special issues, advising the editorial team, and encouraging others to submit their high quality work to Brain Impairment.

 We are currently expanding the Editorial Board of the journal and invite expressions of interest from ASSBI members and researchers in relevant fields.
 In particular, we aim to grow the Editorial Board to include more members of the international brain injury research community to match the growth in manuscript submissions from other countries.